 The manoeuvre, which is expected to destroy the satellite, will bring to an end two years of investigations at the 4km-wide icy dirt-ball.
 Flight controllers plan to have the cameras taking and relaying pictures during the final descent.
 Sensors that "sniff" the chemical environment will also be switched on.
 All other instruments will likely be off.
 Flight dynamics experts have still to work out the fine details, but Rosetta will be put into a tight ellipse around the comet and commanded to drop its periapsis (lowest pass) progressively.
+A final burn will then put the satellite on a collision course with the duck-shaped object.
 Mission managers have previously talked about bringing Rosetta down in a place dubbed "Agilkia" - the location originally chosen to land its surface robot, Philae, in November 2014.
-Image copyright ESA/Rosetta/NAVCAM Today, the probe is nearly half a billion km from the Sun.
-This will not be the case with Rosetta, however.

 Image copyright ESA/Rosetta/NAVCAM.
 Where is Juno?
 As of May 6, 2016, Juno is approximately 450 million miles (724 million kilometers) from Earth.
 The one-way radio signal travel time between Earth and Juno is currently about 40 minutes.
 Juno is traveling at a velocity of approximately 60,000 miles per hour (about 26.9 kilometers per second) relative to Earth, 15,000 miles per hour (about 6.7 kilometers per second) relative to the Sun, and 13,000 miles per hour (about 6 kilometers per second) relative to Jupiter.